rivdsilva8/RME/README.md

    ```
 4. The Backend server will be running by default on port 4000

-# Front-End :
+# frontend :
-1. Navigate to the Frontend by using / or open in a new terminal
+1. Navigate to the frontend by using / or open in a new terminal

    ```bash
    cd ./frontend